My Dog Sighs in Portsmouth and Southsea

 My Dog Sighs is recognised as one of the world's leading street artists, commissions include Wynwood Walls, Miami, Amsterdam Street Art Museum, Digital Vision, Shenzhen China, Coventry Transport Museum, Discerning Eye London, and is included in private collections including that of Matt Damon.
 He has painted and often headlined at global street art festivals.
 He is on the syllabus for some Mexican schools and is an exam paper subject for a Swedish exam board.
 My Dog Sighs has been a guest on Radio 4's Saturday Live, the BBC's Culture Show and has been featured in The Times, The Guardian, Huffpost and Widewalls and is regularly featured in global street art media "best murals" articles.

-The work above is painted on the roller shutters at Freedom Seeds in Fawcett Road in Southsea.
+The work below is painted on the roller shutters at Freedom Seeds in Fawcett Road in Southsea.
 You can see some Portsmouth landmarks within the eyes, such as the Spinnaker Tower and the lipstick building at Gunwharf Quays.

 Inside - 'We Shelter Here Sometimes'

 Inside was My Dog Sighs' most ambitious project to date, transforming a derelict building into an immersive world inhabited by the artist's own creatures, dubbed his 'Quiet Little Voices'.